foundryvtt/crucible/docs/Character/Attributes.md

 Reflex Defense = Dexterity + (0.5 * Intellect) + Situational Bonus
 ```

-When a Spell or Talent targets a creature's Reflex it triggers a **Contest of Reflex** which is resolved as follows:
+When a Spell or Talent targets a creature's Reflex it triggers a **Contest of Reflex** which is resolved as follows: <TODO>

 ## Maintaining or Resisting Active Effects